Network Analysis

 - ONEWAY (optional directional control)

-Use this prepared layer as the routing network for native QGIS algorithms.
+Use this prepared layer as the routing network for Whitebox network-analysis tools in the Processing Toolbox.

 Step 2.5 - Build Network Topology and Snap Points (Optional)